MD2Korg/WearOS-DataCollector/README.md

 All data is stored in chuncked, gzip-compressed csv files in the main user directory on the watch.
 You have two options to pull this data from the watch back to a computer:
 1. Android Studio has a `Device File Explorer` where you can navigate to `/sdcard` and select and copy the files to your local directory of choice.
-2. ADB tools can copy this data from a commandline to your computer.  `adb -copyToLocal /sdcard`
+2. ADB tools can copy this data from a commandline to your computer.  `adb pull /sdcard /local/path/to/store/data`

 In both scenarios, you should delete the files from the watch once they are safely stored on your computer to ensure sufficient space is available for future data collections.